Universities have a vital role to play in bringing mental health out of the shadows – on campus, in their communities, and beyond.

 By Joanna Newman, ACU

-At time of writing, the world is beginning to recover from the first shockwaves of the coronavirus pandemic.
+At time of writing, the coronavirus pandemic continues to dominate our global headlines.
 While there can be no underestimating the gravity of COVID-19, this issue of The ACU Review casts a spotlight on another global pandemic.
 One that also impairs our quality of life, dents our economies, and stifles the potential of individuals and communities, yet one that remains underestimated, overlooked, and often misunderstood.

 Poor mental health is a major contributor to the global burden of disease and a leading cause of disability worldwide.
 Depression alone affects at least 264 million people worldwide at an estimated cost of US$ 1 trillion a year in lost productivity.
 Our mental health is bound, inextricably, to our physical health, our social and economic wellbeing, and our ability to study, work and thrive.
 It underpins the socioeconomic growth of entire nations, making mental health a development issue, as well as a public health one.